Mou06/FLIM/README.md

  1st part we are going to train an Autoencoder by two different dataset.
  2nd part, we will train a CNN with Autoencoder bottleneck features.
  To test the stability of the Autoencoder we are going to train the DL model with two different dataset.
+ * _DL-Model.py_ consists of autoencoder and CNN training
+ * _FLIM-generation.py_ for artificial data generation
+ * _FLIMview-fitting_ is for fitting experimental data